bubuding0809/web-scrape-for-jarrett/README.md

 ## Running the project

-To run the project, follow these steps:
+To run the project, follow these stepas:

 1. Open a new command prompt window and navigate to project directory.